This set of Embedded Systems Multiple Choice Questions & Answers (MCQs) focuses on “Priority Inversion”.

 d) message queuing

 Explanation: The fairness system allows the system which requires different characteristics from those originally provided and the system response that is not a priority based.
-The fairness system is not a priority based where the bus access is distributed across the requesting processors.
+The fairness system is not a priority based on where the bus access is distributed across the requesting processors.

 Sanfoundry Global Education & Learning Series – Embedded System.